vatesfr/xen-orchestra/docs/users.md

 ## Audit log

-Xo Audit Log is a plugin that records all important actions performed by users and provides to the administrators an overview which gives them an idea of the users behavior regarding the infrastructure in order to track suspicious activities.
+XO Audit Log is a plugin that records all important actions performed by users and provides the administrators an overview of each action.
+This gives them an idea of the users behavior regarding their infrastructure in order to track suspicious activities.

-### How it works?
+### How does it work?

-Xo Audit Log listens to important actions performed by users and store them in the XOA database using the [hash chain structure](https://en.wikipedia.org/wiki/Hash_chain).
+XO Audit Log listens to important actions performed by users and stores them in the XOA database using the [hash chain structure](https://en.wikipedia.org/wiki/Hash_chain).

 ### Trustability of the records

 Stored records are secured by:

 - structure: records are chained using the hash chain structure which means that each record is linked to its parent in a cryptographically secure way.
-This structure prevent from the alteration of the old records.
+This structure prevents the alteration of old records.

-- hash upload: the hash chain structure has limits, it not protects from the rewrite of the recent/all records.
-To reduce this risk, the Audit log plugin uploads regularly the last record hash to our database after checking the integrity of the whole records.
-This functionality keeps the records safe by notifying users in case of the alteration of the records.
+- hash upload: the hash chain structure has limits, it does not protect from the rewrite of  recent/all records.
+To reduce this risk, the Audit log plugin regularly uploads the last record hash to our database after checking the integrity of the whole record chain.
+This functionality keeps the records safe by notifying users in case of alteration of the records.

 ### Configuration

-The record of the users' actions is disabled by default.
+The recording of the users' actions is disabled by default.
 To enable it:

 1. go into `settings/plugins`
-2. uncollapse `audit` configuration
+2. expand the `audit` configuration
 3. toggle active and save the configuration

 ![](./assets/audit_log_configuration.png)

-Now, the audit plugin will record important users' actions and upload the last record chain every day at **06:00 AM (UTC)**.
+Now, the audit plugin will record users' actions and upload the last record in the chain every day at **06:00 AM (UTC)**.

 ## Debugging